 When Siddharth Varadarajan, co-founder of the Wire, an independent online outlet in India, learned that Security Lab’s analysis showed that his phone had been targeted and penetrated by Pegasus, his mind immediately ran through his sensitive sources.
 He thought about a minister in Prime Minister Narendra Modi’s government who had displayed an unusual concern about surveillance when they met.

-The minister first moved the meeting from one location to another at the last moment, then switched off his phone and told Varadarajan to do the same.
+The minister first moved the meeting from one location to another at the last moment, then switched off his phone and told Varadarajan to

 Then “the two phones were put in a room and music was put on in that room … and I thought: ‘Boy, this guy is really paranoid.
 But maybe he was being sensible,'” Varadarajan said in a recent interview.